trevorpogue/topspace/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; <kbd>M-x</kbd> `global-topspace-mode`.

-To enable `topspace-mode` globally on startup, add the following to your Emacs config:
+To enable `topspace-mode` globally on startup, add the following to your Emacs config
 ```
 (global-topspace-mode 1)
 ```